 Short-term Care: Facilitates Functional Improvement

-This tells you the percentage of short-term patients that experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Higher levels of performance with ADL's often correlates with better rehabilitation.
+This indicates the percent of short-term residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.

 Nearby Hospitals